brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 This guide was prepared and tested on a Windows 10 and Windows 11 computer.
 Using the CMD line code will most certainly fail on a Mac (but should be pretty close) though the python code should be the same.
 Also, for most of this guide, the folder paths will start with the AI_Project folder from this github repository that you will soon download, and everything before that will be replaced by C:\User\...Your\Folder\Path...\ so your path to the AI_Project folder should look like C:\User\...Your\Folder\Path...\AI_Project

 ## Order of Operations
 1. [Preparing Your Computer](#preparing-your-computer).
-Adds python 3.11 and all needed packages to your computer to do the deep neural network computer vision work.
+Adds python 3.11 and all needed packages to your computer to do the deep learning, convolution neural network computer vision work.
 2. [Annotating Images](#annotating-images).
 This assumes you have images you want to work on, but I have provided some of my images to work on, or you can download images from the net.
 3. [Tile Images](#tile-images).
 YoloV8 defaults to images 640 x 640 pixels but any size can be used.
 My images are much larger AND the fish I want to detect are relatively small.
 So I must break up my images into smaller sizes close to 640 x 640 to train my model.
 4. [Train YoloV8](#train-yolov8).
 Train the YoloV8 model to work on images and objects of interest (ooi's) that you care about.